 Documents noted as PDF require a special plugin.
 To obtain the free reader for this format, please visit the Adobe web site.

-For a pamphlet prepared by the Office of Special Counsel (OSC) containing more information, click on Know Your Rights When Reporting Wrongs [PDF].
+For more information on whistleblower rights and protections, please see the pamphlet prepared by the Office of Special Counsel, Know Your Rights When Reporting Wrongs.

 Individuals who believe they have been improperly retaliated against may contact the following entities:

-- The Office of Special Counsel.
-OSC is an independent agency enforcing whistleblower protections and certain other actions within the Federal government.
+- The Office of Special Counsel (OSC).
+OSC is an independent agency enforcing whistleblower protections, safeguarding the merit system, and providing a secure channel for whistleblower disclosures.
 Information on filing a complaint with OSC may be at www.osc.gov.

 - The Merit Systems Protection Board (MSPB).
 Certain employees may be able to appeal directly to MSPB.
 More information on whistleblower MSPB appeals is available at www.mspb.gov/appeals/whistleblower.htm.